mun-lang/book/src/ch02-01-values-and-types.md

 Integer and floating-point literals may be followed by a type suffix to explicitly specify the type of the literal.

-For an integer literal valid suffixes are:
+<span class="caption">Table 2-2: Literal suffixes in Mun</span>

 | Literal type | Suffixes |
 |--------------|----------|
 |Integer |`u8`, `i8`, `u16`, `i16`, `u32`, `i32`, `u64`, `i64`, `i128`, `u128`, `int`, `uint`, `usize`, `isize`, `f32`, `f64`, `float` |
 | Floating-point | `f32`, `f64`, `float` |

-Note that integer literals can have floating point suffixes.
+Note that integer literals can have floating-point suffixes.
 This is not the case the other way around.

 > Note: number literal types in Mun v0.2 are always either `int` or `float`